-It’s been one year since Jordan Lett became a Borst Fellow while pursuing his MPA with SPEA.
+It’s been one year since Jordan Lett became a Borst Fellow while pursuing his MPA at the O’Neill School.
 What began as a fellowship focused on fiscal impact led him directly into his current job for the state budget agency.

 “This fellowship helped me secure a job and make connections for my career,” he says.
 “It provides an opportunity to really get your foot in the door and find out what areas of public policy or government truly interest you.”

-Lett’s story is one Kathleen Hursh, associate director of career services in SPEA, hears every year.
-Hursh heads up the Borst Fellowship recruiting process for SPEA.
+Lett’s story is one Kathleen Hursh, associate director of O’Neill career services, hears every year.
+Hursh heads up the Borst Fellowship recruiting process for the school.
 She says the fellowship opens doors that extend well beyond the Statehouse.